ProdigyPNP/ProdigyMathGameHacking/meta/YOUTUBE_ATTRIBUTION.md

-# To make a public video on our hacks, please copy the format below
+## To make a public video on our hacks, please copy the format below

+If you're posting a video with our hacks, please make sure to add this to your video description.

 ```tx
 Hacks are by ProdigyPNP - https://github.com/ProdigyPNP